Security forces in India are covered under various topics in the General Studies syllabus of the IAS exam. Some of these

 - Previously, it was known as the Special Service Bureau and they are deployed to control anti-national activities and inculcate feelings of national belonging in the border population among others.
 It also acts against smuggling and other illegal activities.

 Special Forces of India

-Apart from the special forces operating under various agencies in the country, the special forces of India also have the following units reporting directly to the Home Ministry for counter-terrorism and VIP protection activities:
+Apart from the special forces operating under army, navy and air force in the country, the special forces of India also have the following units reporting directly to the Home Ministry for counter-terrorism and VIP protection activities: